CodingItWrong/outsidein.dev/docs/react/1-setup.md

 - [x] Create App

-Next, let's set up linting and autoformatting. `create-react-app` includes a built-in ESLint config to check your code for issues while it runs.
+Next, let's set up linting and autoformatting.
+Create React App includes a built-in ESLint config to check your code for issues while it runs.
 But we can set up a separate ESLint config that our editor can see, so it can warn us about issues right away and autoformat files upon save.

 Add this rather lengthy list of packages: